dadtmt/js-dom-lc/README.md

 - add a script tag before closing body tag
 - get the clickable Text Element
 - add a click event listener
+- write and test a showBox function
+- call the function on click event